Generic Name: sotalol (SOE-ta-lol)

 - If you have a history of any severe allergic reaction, talk with your doctor.
 You may be at risk of an even more severe allergic reaction if you come into contact with the substance that caused your allergy.
 Some medicines used to treat severe allergies may also not work as well while you are taking Betapace AF.

 - Betapace AF may interfere with certain lab tests.
 Be sure your doctor and lab personnel know you are taking Betapace AF.

-- Lab tests, including kidney and heart function, and blood pressure monitoring, may be performed while you take Betapace AF.
+- Lab tests may be performed while you take Betapace AF.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of taking Betapace AF while you are pregnant.
 Betapace AF is found in breast milk.
 Do not breast-feed while taking Betapace AF.

 Possible side effects of Betapace AF:

 All medicines may cause side effects, but many people have no, or minor, side effects.
 Check with your doctor if any of these most COMMON side effects persist or become bothersome: